A00476462/5510_LilianTest/README.md

 # 5510_LilianTest
-This is repo for 5510 class and I will update readme
+This is repo for MCDA5510 assignment, including William, Carmen and me.